Arthur C. Clarke: "Big Three"

-For much of the later 20th century, Clarke, Isaac Asimov, and Robert A. Heinlein were informally known as the "Big Three" of science-fiction writers.
+For much of the later 20th century, Clarke, Isaac Asimov, and Robert A. Heinlein were informally known as the "Big Three" of science fiction writers.
 Clarke and Heinlein began writing to each other after The Exploration of Space was published in 1951, and first met in person the following year.
 They remained on cordial terms for many years, including during visits to the United States and Sri Lanka.

 Clarke and Asimov first met in New York City in 1953, and they traded friendly insults and gibes for decades.
-They established an oral agreement, the "Clarke–Asimov Treaty", that when asked who was better, the two would say Clarke was the better science-fiction writer and Asimov was the better science writer.
+They established an oral agreement, the "Clarke–Asimov Treaty", that when asked who was better, the two would say Clarke was the better science fiction writer and Asimov was the better science writer.
 In 1972, Clarke put the "treaty" on paper in his dedication to Report on Planet Three and Other Speculations.

 In 1984, Clarke testified before Congress against the Strategic Defense Initiative (SDI).
 Later, at the home of Larry Niven in California, a concerned Heinlein attacked Clarke's views on United States foreign and space policy (especially the SDI), vigorously advocating a strong defence posture.
 Although the two later reconciled formally, they remained distant until Heinlein's death in 1988.

-2001 series of novels
+Space Odyssey series

-2001: A Space Odyssey, Clarke's most famous work, was extended well beyond the 1968 movie as the Space Odyssey series.
+2001: A Space Odyssey, Clarke's most famous work, was extended well beyond the original 1968 film as the Space Odyssey series.
 In 1982, Clarke wrote a sequel to 2001 titled 2010: Odyssey Two, which was made into a film in 1984.
 Clarke wrote two further sequels which have not been adapted into motion pictures: 2061: Odyssey Three (published in 1987) and 3001: The Final Odyssey (published in 1997).

 2061: Odyssey Three involves a visit to Halley's Comet on its next plunge through the Inner Solar System and a spaceship crash on the Jovian moon Europa.
 The whereabouts of astronaut Dave Bowman (the "Star Child"), the artificial intelligence HAL 9000, and the development of native life on Europa, protected by the alien Monolith, are revealed.

 Finally, in 3001: The Final Odyssey, astronaut Frank Poole's freeze-dried body, found by a spaceship beyond the orbit of Neptune, is revived by advanced medical science.
 The novel details the threat posed to humanity by the alien monoliths, whose actions are not always as their builders had intended.